pmichel31415/jsalt-2019-mt-tutorial/README.md

 - `--tokens-per-batch 8000`: Batch sentences together so that each batch contains at least 8000 tokens maximum
 - `--clip-grad 1.0`: Clip gradient norm at 1.0

-For convenience, we've trained a model for you.
+For convenience, we've trained a model for you (https://github.com/pmichel31415/jsalt-2019-mt-tutorial/releases/download/1.0/data.zip)

 ### Sampling from a trained model